PatilGeethaReddy/Shell__Scripts/README.md

 # Shell__Scripts
-Devops Engineer daily tasks automating
+Collection of Shell scripts to automate the tasks